-Anti-democratic conduct (s15)– electoral offences under the Electoral Act or the Local Government Act affecting the reputation, power, resources or influence of a political party or a candidate.
-For example, political donations, push polling and improperly influencing voting behaviour.
+Anti-democratic conduct (s15) – electoral offences under the Electoral Act or the Local Government Act affecting the reputation, power, resources or influence of a political party or a candidate.
+For example, push polling and improperly influencing voting behaviour.

 The ICAC is the Independent Commissioner Against Corruption, a specialist investigator with a focus on government corruption.

-The ICAC is the Chief Executive Officer of his own agency, operating under the Independent Commissioner Against Corruption Act (the ICAC Act).
-The agency will be known as the Office of the Independent Commissioner Against Corruption.
+The Commissioner is the Chief Executive of the agency, operating under the Independent Commissioner Against Corruption Act (the ICAC Act).
+The agency is known as the Office of the Independent Commissioner Against Corruption.

-The ICAC must be a person with substantial legal expertise, such as a former Supreme Court judge or a lawyer of 10 years or more standing.
-The ICAC must not have a recent political affiliation, which means they must not be someone who has in the last 5 years been a politician (including at local government level), an office holder or elected representative of a political party, a ministerial staffer, or someone who has made a reportable donation to a political party.
-If the ICAC holds a role as a public officer at the time of appointment, they must resign from that role.
+The Commissioner must be a person with substantial legal expertise, such as a former Supreme Court judge or a lawyer of 10 years or more standing.
+The Commissioner must not have a recent political affiliation, which means they must not be someone who has in the last five years been a politician (including at local government level), an office holder or elected representative of a political party, a ministerial staffer, or someone who has made a reportable donation to a political party.
+If the Commissioner, at the time of appointment, holds the role as a public officer of an organisation at the time of appointment, they must resign.

-Mr Ken Fleming QC was appointed as the ICAC on 13 June 2018.
-He commenced his role on 2 July 2018.
+Mr Ken Fleming QC was appointed Commissioner on 13 June 2018 and commenced his role on 2 July that year.

-I have now practiced law for over 41 years, 12 years as a Junior, and 29 years as Queen's Counsel in family, criminal, civil, international, and other national courts.
+I have now practised law for over 42 years - 12 years as a Junior, and 29 years as a Queen's Counsel in family, criminal, civil, international, and other national courts.

 I have a fundamental and abiding view that the making and administration of law is the vehicle for the proper organisation for society.
 That embraces the concept of the Rule of Law, which is of practical and every-day application in a peaceful society.
 Parliament has the responsibility to make laws for the peace, order and good government of its constituency, and courts have the duty to administer those laws, and the common law.